Tips for Writing a Family History Book

 So shop around.
 What are you getting?
 Do you really need what they’re offering?
 How nice/modern do their covers look?
 What is their time frame?

-If time is precious, you have no interest or tech savvy, or are not the DIY type, you can expect to spend a minimum of $1,000 to $3,000.
+If time is precious, you have no interest, are not tech-savvy, or are not the DIY type, you can expect to spend a minimum of $1,000 to $3,000.
 But I think your money is better spent using a free formatting tool and doing the work yourself.

 It is easier than ever before to DIY.
-You don't need to spend thousands to do it.
+You don't need to spend thousands of dollars to do it.

 Many people publish their family history with the help of a printer or a company specializing in helping authors print books like this.